jdittrich/userNeedResearchBook/text/communicateResults.md

 Answer them in your scenario:

-> Annika studies media culture and needs to finish here homework on “Cultural subconceptualist theory in the works of Koons” in order to hand the homework in on time.
+> Annika studies media culture and needs to finish her homework on “Cultural subconceptualist theory in the works of Koons” in order to hand the homework in on time.
 She goes to the library to see if the book on “Capitalism in the works of Rushdie” by Andreas Geoffrey contains arguments supporting her view on the